How to Accept Yourself No Matter What

 11 Reasons Self-Acceptance Can Be Difficult & Antidotes

 There are many reasons why it may be difficult to accept yourself.
-Just hearing one that resonates for you can can bring instantaneous relief.
-After all, you are not alone.
-Here are just a few and antidotes you can practice to eradicate them.
+Just hearing one that resonates for you can can bring relief because you realize you are not alone - someone else understands.

 1. You think you’re at fault.
 You may blame yourself for something that happened in your life, especially events that may have occurred in your early years.
 For example, you may believe you’re the cause of conflict in your parents’ relationship or even their divorce.